serenity-is/blog/2017-08-08-what-is-in-premium.md

 Our premium support packages are available at [http://serenity.is](http://serenity.is).
 Currently, three support levels are offered: _Personal_, _Professional_ and _Enterprise_.

-All support levels provides access to our *StartSharp* template, which includes additional samples, features and modules (in addition to everything our free template *Serene*), that we'll talk about shortly.
+All support levels provide access to our *StartSharp* template, which includes additional samples, features and modules (in addition to everything our free template *Serene*), that we'll talk about shortly.

 Let's first explain what you get with these support packages.